manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

     n = prior.ComplexPrior(real=prior.Gaussian(1.58, 0.02), imag=1e-4)

-When this is used to define a :class:`.Sphere`, :func:`.fit` will fit to the real part of index of refraction while holding the imaginary part fixed.
+When this refractive index is used to define a :class:`.Sphere`, :func:`.fit` will fit to the real part of index of refraction while holding the imaginary part fixed.
 You could fit it as well by specifying a :class:`.Prior` for ``imag``.

 You may desire to fit holograms with *tied parameters*, in which several physical quantities that could be varied independently are